What biochemical blood test is normal? table. Normal cholesterol value in women

 C-reactive protein (CRP)

-Normal values of C-reactive protein: 0 - 5 mg / l.
+Normal values for C-reactive protein: 0 - 5 mg/l.

 Iron (serum iron)

-A vital trace element, which is part of hemoglobin, is involved in the transport and deposition of oxygen and plays an important role in the processes of hematopoiesis.
+A vital microelement, which is part of hemoglobin, is involved in the transport and deposition of oxygen and plays an important role in the processes of hematopoiesis.

-The day before taking blood for biochemistry, it is necessary to exclude alcohol intake, 1 hour before smoking.
-It is advisable to take blood on an empty stomach in the morning.
-At least 12 hours should elapse between the last meal and blood sampling.
+One day before taking blood for biochemistry, it is necessary to avoid drinking alcohol, and 1 hour before taking smoking.
+It is advisable to take blood samples on an empty stomach in the morning.
+There should be at least 12 hours between the last meal and the blood draw.
 Juice, tea, coffee, chewing gum are not allowed.
 You can drink water.
 It is necessary to exclude increased psycho-emotional and physical stress.

-What is the time frame for the analysis?
+What are the deadlines for completing the analysis?

 How are the results of a biochemical blood test evaluated?

-The use of different diagnostic methods by different clinics leads to different results, and units of measurement may also differ.
-Therefore, for the correct interpretation of the result of a biochemical blood test, consultation with the attending physician is required.
+The use of different diagnostic methods by different clinics leads to different results, and the units of measurement may also differ.
+Therefore, to correctly decipher the result of a biochemical blood test, a consultation with the attending physician is required.

-Biochemical type analysis is a proven diagnostic technique in the laboratory.
+The biochemical type test is a proven diagnostic technique in the laboratory.
 Which allows you to make accurate judgments about how well many vital organs are functioning.
-By taking into account these indicators, it is possible to carry out diagnostic procedures for a large number of diseases.
+By taking these indicators into account, diagnostic procedures for a large number of diseases can be carried out.
 This type of procedure is widely applicable in numerous industries.
-Let's consider what is biochemical blood test, decoding in adults (normal) in the table.
-Table values reflect a clear picture that takes place in a healthy person.
-With violations and deviations, we can talk about health problems.
+Let's look at what it is biochemical blood test, interpretation in adults (normal) in the table.
+The table values reflect a clear picture that occurs in a healthy person.
+In case of violations and deviations, we can talk about health problems.

-Blood is a tissue isolated as a unique element.
-A distinctive feature of this fluid is that it is present in absolutely all organs.
-Due to this, its composition is full of numerous substances, it has certain norms of value.
+Blood is a tissue secreted as a unique element.
+A distinctive feature of this liquid is that it is present in absolutely all organs.
+Due to this, its composition is full of numerous substances; it has certain standards of significance.
 Thanks to competent analysis, it is possible to determine the level of certain substances with absolute accuracy and compare actual criteria with regulatory data.
 Thanks to this approach, you can understand the functional position of the organs.
-And in the presence of pathologies, determine their nature and stage.
+And if there are pathologies, determine their nature and stage.

-In a number of some diseases, biochemistry acts as an option to confirm the diagnosis objectively.
-In addition to the traditional diagnostics used to identify pathologies, there may be data on other indicators of different levels of medical fields.
+In a number of certain diseases, biochemistry acts as an option to confirm the diagnosis objectively.
+In addition to the traditional diagnostics used to determine pathologies, there may be data on other indicators of different levels of medical areas.

 Indications

-Before considering in detail biochemical blood test (decoding in adults is the norm in the table), it is necessary to determine the main substances, the content of which must be known.
-Usually this type of analysis is prescribed by the attending physician to patients who are in the hospital or outpatient type of treatment.
-The study should be carried out for further control.
-Since each person is unique, as well as his pathological case, certain indicators are taken into account, determined individually.
-The need to normalize substances and elements depends on the state.
+Before looking at it in detail biochemical blood test (deciphering the norm for adults in the table), it is necessary to decide on the main substances, the content of which you need to know.
+Typically, this type of analysis is prescribed by the attending physician for patients undergoing inpatient or outpatient treatment.
+The study needs to be carried out for further control.
+Since each person is unique, as is his pathological case, certain indicators are taken into account, determined individually.
+The need to normalize substances and elements depends on the condition.

 • kidney disease;